andrewufrank/daino/docs/site/dough/ReadMe/03tree.md

 # Principle: The structure of the site and the structure of its stored representation should correspond

-A web site is presented as pages of hyper-text with links between the pages.
+A web site is presented as pages of hyper-text with links between the pages[@berners2001semantic].
 This logical structure is represented as files   and the whole site is collected under a root directory.

 The mapping between rendered web pages and the files representing them is crucial in the design: